gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

-# Incorporating DevSecOps within the DoD
+# The DoD Landscape

 ## Learning Objectives

 By the end of this lesson you will be able to:

 * Understand the DoD workflow complexity supporting DevSecOps
-* Contrast the responsibilities of Software Acquisition Professionals versus software practitioners
+* Contrast the responsibilities of Software Acquisition Professionals versus Software Practitioners

 ## DoD Decisions: An Intro